Inverse source problem for a one-dimensional time-fractional diffusion equation and unique continuation for weak solutions: Introduction and main results

 In Theorem \ref{thm-Cauchy}, we notice that not only boundary values but also an initial value $a$ are unknown, and the theorem concludes $a=0$ in $(0,1)$ as well as $u=0$ in $(0,1) \times (0,T)$.
-The following corollary is an immediate consequence of Theorem \ref{thm-Cauchy}.
+The same result holds for one-dimensional parabolic equations, which is an immediate corollary of the well-known uniqueness of the lateral Cauchy problem (see e.g.\!
+Isakov \cite{I06}) by treating $(0,x_0)\times(0,T)$ and $(x_0,1)\times(0,T)$ separately.

+The observation point $x_0$ in Theorems \ref{thm-isp}--\ref{thm-Cauchy} is restricted to the open interval $(0,1)$ because the proof of Theorem \ref{thm-Cauchy} relies on the interior regularity theory in Gilbarg and Trudinger \cite{GT}.
+The generalization to allowing a boundary point $x_0\in\{0,1\}$ seems not trivial and we will not discuss this issue in this article.